Things to do in Merida Mexico

-Cochinita pibil: A tender pit cooked roast pig that has been marinated in sour orange (naranja) annatto (achiote) and some local herbs and spices.
-Tender falling of the bone and served with small fresh tortillas and pickled red onion this is the central dish of the Yucatan.
+Cochinita pibil: A tender pit cooked roast pig that has been marinated in sour orange (Naranja) annatto (achiote) and some local herbs and spices.
+Tender falling off the bone and served with small fresh tortillas and pickled red onion this is the central dish of the Yucatan.

 This is one of my best must do’s in Merida is visiting the market.
 This market is a feast for all your senses.
 Brilliantly coloured flower vendors, vegetables you have never seen before.
 Handmade clothing and hammocks, blankets and standard tourist trinkets abound on the second floor.
 It may look dirty and rundown and the floors can be treacherous, but notice there is not a single fly near any of the meat and fish, it is open every day of the week from around 8 am until four or five including Sundays.
 The artisan market does not tend to be open on Sundays though.